nicklockwood/iRate/README.md

 Installation
 --------------

 To install iRate into your app, drag the iRate.h, .m and .bundle files into your project.
-You can omit the .bundle if you are not interested in localised copy.
+You can omit the .bundle if you are not interested in localised text.

 As of version 1.4, iRate typically requires no configuration at all and will simply run automatically, using the application's bundle ID to look the app ID up on the App Store.